This healthy Seven-Layer Taco Dip is the perfect dish to take to a Super Bowl Party or family gathering!

 Post by contributing writer Alexandra Maul

-You know those mouth-watering seven layer dips that you see around game day tailgates?
+You know those mouth-watering seven layer taco dips that you see around game day tailgates?
 They are SO good.
-But, they are usually also pretty processed, full of strange ingredients you can’t pronounce, and sky-high in sodium from the store-made salsa, cheeses, bean dips, and more.
+But, they are usually also pretty processed, full of strange ingredients you can’t pronounce, and sky-high in processed sodium from the store-made salsa, cheeses, bean dips, and more.

 This recipe is full of options.
 Can’t tolerate dairy?
 Skip the cheese or use a cheese alternative.
 Family members not fans of leafy greens?
 Skip the spinach and just use chopped romaine.
 You’d rather use black beans than refried pinto?
 Go for it.